BartoszDopke/docker/README.md

-# docker
+# Docker projects

-Collection of Docker projects meant to gain practical knowledge
+The collection of non-production Docker projects to gain  and solidify practical knowledge